ServSafe Manager Study Guide for the ServSafe

 Handwashing Stations

 These should be easy to reach and are required in or next to restrooms, and in food prep areas, service areas, and dishwashing areas.
-Handwashing sinks cannot be used for any other purpose.
+Handwashing sinks cannot be used for any other purpose, and must provide water at a temperature of at least 100°F (38°C) through a mixing valve or combination faucet.

 Building Systems and Utilities